 Employees who invest in the fund receive a 32.5% tax credit (17.5% provincial and 15% federal) on the first $5,000 they contribute each year.
 You must hold the investment for a minimum of eight years or you will be required to repay the tax credits.
 Investments are RRSP eligible.

 In addition to tax credits, employee ownership gives employees an opportunity to own a piece of the company where they work and share in its success.
 For businesses, the program can provide equity capital needed for expansion, and can also be beneficial for recruitment, retention and succession planning.

 Companies must be corporations or co-operatives, with between five and 500 employees who reside in Saskatchewan and at least 25% of salaries being paid to Saskatchewan residents.

 In order to create an LSVCC fund under this program, there must be at least five employees willing to establish the fund.
 As well, the employer must be willing to sell a portion of the business to the employees.

 How to Set up an Employee Investment Fund

-- Contact the Ministry of the Economy for information.
+- Contact the Ministry of Trade and Export Development for information.